RosettaCommons/documentation/rna-denovo-setup.md

 Application purpose
 ===========================================

 This code allows build-up of three-dimensional de novo models of RNAs of sizes up to ~300 nts, given secondary structure and experimental constraints.
 It can be carried out reasonably automatically, but human curation of submodels along the build-up path may improve accuracy.
+A fully automated pipeline is also in preparation (a previous iteration of this is described in [[rna assembly]] documentation).

 Algorithm
 =========